procore-oss/ruby-sdk/README.md

 ## Pagination
 Endpoints which return multiple objects (a collection) will include pagination information.
-The `Response` object has a `#pagination` method which will return a hash which potentially contains the following keys and values:
+The `Response` object has a `#pagination` method that will return a hash which may conditionally contain the following keys:

 ```
 :next  URL for the immediate next page of results.